Women with endometriosis can sometimes experience a number of complications.

 Endometriosis can cause fertility problems.
 This is not fully understood, but is thought to be because of damage to the fallopian tubes or ovaries.

-But not all women with endometriosis will have problems and will eventually be able to get pregnant without treatment.
+But not all women with endometriosis will have problems and some will eventually be able to get pregnant without treatment.

 Medication will not improve fertility.
-Surgery to remove visible patches of endometriosis tissue can sometimes help, but there's no guarantee this will help you get pregnant.
+Surgery to remove patches of endometriosis tissue can sometimes help, but there's no guarantee this will help you get pregnant.

 If you're having difficulty getting pregnant, infertility treatments, such as in vitro fertilisation (IVF), may be an option.